 Lake Louise is one of the main attractions of Banff National Park.
-Before organizing your trip to Lake Louise check out our tips, so you an make your experience even more enjoyable.
-This spectacular place attracts many tourists and sometime can get very crowded.
-In the peak summer tourist season there can be up to 15,000 visitors.
+Before organizing your trip to Lake Louise check out our tips, so you can make your experience even more enjoyable.
+This spectacular place attracts many tourists and sometimes can get very crowded.
+In the peak summer tourist season, there can be up to 15,000 visitors.
 It is not hard to understand why, Lake Louise offers stunning landscapes, incredible hikes and dozens of outdoor activities.
 Is the perfect place for every nature lover.

 TRIP TO LAKE LOUISE • ALL YOU NEED TO KNOW BEFORE YOU GO

 Lake Louise is very famous for its turquoise water, that is even more valuable during the summer.
 This vibrant color is the result of light refracting off the rock flour (glacier silt) deposited in the lake by glacier runoff.
 The phenomenon is an exceptional example of glacial geological erosion and deposition.
 It is hard to believe but not artificial dye is added to the water.
 Since the result depends a lot on the light condition, the intensity or brilliance of the color of Lake Louise may change every hour.
 Make sure your trip to Lake Louise is long enough to enjoy all the shades of the water.

 The beautiful waters of Lake Louise are located 5 KM from Lake Louise town.
 This stunning lake is part of the Banff National Park, the oldest national park in Canada (1885).
 The park is located in the Rocky Mountains 110-180 KM west of Calgary in the province of Alberta.
 The park of Banff includes numerous glaciers, ice fields, dense conifer forests, and countless lakes.
 Lake Louise is in the north part of the park, close to Jasper National Park.

 HOW TO GET TO LAKE LOUISE?